m-colson/stitching/docs/casa-docs/src/setup/index.md

 # Setup

-This section contains the step to setup a fresh system.
+This section contains the steps to setup a fresh system.